Free text analysis

 Nottingham Trent University

 We regularly use free text analysis techniques in our overall survey analysis work, but we also offer free text analysis as a standalone service for surveys such as the National Student Survey (NSS), the Student Barometer and in-house satisfaction surveys.
-For example, several universities commission us to analyse the free text comments made in response to the two open-ended NSS questions which ask students to describe the most positive and most negative aspects of their experience.
+For example, several universities commission us to analyse the free text comments made in response to the open-ended NSS question which asks students to describe the most positive and most negative aspects of their experience.

 Our researchers read each comment and develop a coding frame (i.e. a list of common themes/topics) based on what the students refer to in their comments.
 We do not used automated free text analysis techniques or software since we find that reading and manually coding the comments produces a far more accurate representation of what was said and, by reading and coding the entire comment rather than searching for key words and segments within the text, we can account for the context in which a comment was made.
 The outputs from the analysis are tailored to meet the needs of the client and can range from a spreadsheet of coded comments with a summary table of the topics mentioned and the frequency with which they were mentioned, through to a full written report or in-person presentation of the findings.